Imranmkt/A-B-Testing-E-commerce-Recommendation-/README.md

-# A/B Testing on Recommendation Algorithm
+# A/B Testing on Recommendation Algorithm's Result

 Context:
 The dataset originates from an e-commerce platform that implemented a recommendation algorithm to suggest additional products to customers based on their browsing and purchase history.
 Specifically, the platform aimed to test whether suggesting a phone or a cover (an accessory) along with other products would influence the customer's likelihood to make a purchase.